 A number of other factors also play a role in the severity of the charges.
-These factors include the type of property taken (Grand Theft Motor Vehicle), whether or not there was damage caused (Grand Theft with Damage over $1,000), and the age of the property’s owner (Grand Theft from a Person 65 Years of Age or Older).
-These factors may increase the possible penalty faced.
+These factors include the type of property taken (Grand Theft Motor Vehicle), whether or not there was damage caused (Grand Theft with Damage over $1,000), and the age of the property's owner (Grand Theft from a Person 65 Years of Age or Older).
+These factors may increase the potential penalties faced.

 Misdemeanor theft typically falls into two categories – Retail Theft and Petit Theft .
 Retail Theft is defined as taking property or merchandise from a merchant or store with the intent to deprive the merchant of that property.
 The severity of the offense of Retail Theft goes up depending on how many prior convictions for theft the person has.
 As a first offense, it is a Second Degree Misdemeanor, punishable by up to 60 days in jail.
 A second offense can be charged as a First Degree Misdemeanor, punishable by up to a year in jail.
 A third or subsequent offense can be charged as a felony.